EurovisionworldEurovisionworld

 Go-Jo from Australia: "I want to be the mascot of confidence"

-INTERVIEW Not a single word came out from Go-Jo's mouth about his upcoming Eurovision performance that he so wants to keep as a secret.
-In a late night conversation with Eurovisionworld, the Australian representative went back memory lane and admits his main Eurovision goal is to spread positivity
+INTERVIEW Not a single word came out of Go-Jo's mouth about his upcoming Eurovision performance, he wants it kept a secret.
+In a late-night conversation with Eurovisionworld the Australian representative went down memory lane and admits his main Eurovision goal is to spread positivity

 Australia 2025: Go-Jo – "Milkshake Man"